rust-lang/libs-team/.github/ISSUE_TEMPLATE/api-change-proposal.md

 <!--
 If you have a sketch of a concrete solution, please include it here.
 You don't have to have all the details worked out, but it should be enough to convey the idea.

+For any functions or traits you do provide, please write out the *full type signature* (arguments, return type, trait bounds etc.) This is a critical portion of the API and it helps the team understand what exactly you are proposing.

 If you want to quickly check whether *any* some solution to the problem would be acceptable, you can delete this section.
 -->